laxmikantm/wdio-sample-appium-cucumber-framework/README.md

 ## Running tests

+- Create a folder named `apps` at root level & place test iOS and Android apps in this folder.

 - Install dependencies using `npm i` in the terminal.

 - Update the deviceName and platFormVersion in `config/android.info.js` and `config/ios.info.js` respectively.